 I grip the silver packet between my fingers and push out the pill with my thumb.
 It looks like a little blue eyeball; not my usual medication but near enough.
+At least, that's what the website said.
+Amazing, really, what you can get online these days.
+I'm surprised anyone goes to the doctor anymore.
+I pop the eyeball into my mouth and turn on the tap.

-At least, that's what the I pop the cycle of participation of the participation of th door and cross to the bedroom window.
+I am drinking directly from the faucet when the doorbell rings-two sharp blasts of the bell.
+For a few seconds, I can't move.
+Water drips down my chin.
+Then I open the bathroom door and cross to the bedroom window.
 Looking down, I see a delivery van rumbling in the road and a woman standing on my doorstep.
 Shaking, I go downstairs and open the front door, just a crack.
 "Yes?"
 I say.
 The woman is short.
 She has graying hair and wears a high-visibility jacket.
 "Where'd you want 'em, love?" she says.

+The woman is short.
+She has graying hair and wears a high-visibility Jacket.
+"Where d you want "em, love?" she says.
 "What?"
 "Your shopping.
 Where'd you want me to put the bags?"
 She is craning her neck, trying to see past me into the house.
 "On the doorstep, please," I say, careful not to open the door any wider.
 "You sure?
 I can bring 'em inside if you like, give you a hand."
+"No."

 "It's no trouble, love.
 All part of the service."

-"I said no."
+"I said no.'

 The short woman makes a face.
 "Suit yourself."
 She puts the bags down and returns to her van.
 I look down at the bags.
 The topmost item peeps out of the nearest one.
 Cheerful plastic packaging with a picture on the front.
 Pearly teeth.
 Dimples.
 Golden curls.
 I bend down and reach for the picture, stretching out my fingers until I feel peachy skin, soft as roses.
 Plump little thighs.
 Ten tiny toes.
 This little piggy went to market, this little piggy stayed at home.
 "How old's your baby?"